rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

         claimName: source-pvc
 ```

-as we can check we defined in the PipelineRun several interesting things that we can check:
+as we can see, we defined several interesting things in the PipelineRun that we can check:

 1. Tekton Params to be used: